techwithakhilesh/how-to-setup-ec2-server-on-aws/Readme2.md

-# 🚀 How to Launch Your First Amazon EC2 Instance (Beginner Friendly Guide)
+# 🚀 How to Launch Your First Amazon EC2 Instance

 ## Here’s a simple step-by-step guide 👇